 "Music is art, and when Bogdan plays on his marimba he creates artwork.
 There are only a few marimba-players that go beyond “playing a piece of music”, and Bogdan is definitely one of them."

 - Frans Swinkels/Manager from ADAMS

-Due to the resounding, continual success of his festivals, he then founded the International Marimba Competition in Linz in 2006 (Artistic Director), featuring a prestigious jury.
-In 2009 and 2012, the competition was held in cooperation with the Mozarteum University and the Mozarteum Summer Academy in Salzburg.
-The edition 2015 will be the first official event at the newly built Anton Bruckner Private University in Linz.
+Bogdan Bacanu is professor at the International Summer Academy in Salzburg and frequently invited jury member at international competitions.
+Due to the resounding, continual success of his own Marimba festival, he then founded an International Marimba Competition in 2006, which was held in cooperation with the Mozarteum University and the Mozarteum Summer Academy in Salzburg as well as with the Bruckner Private University in Linz under his direction.